zer2/fantasy-basketball-optimizer/dynamic_explanation.md

   - All players above a certain threshold of general value have been picked.
 This is an approximation of the fact that more valuable players will be taken earlier
   - The chosen player is the highest-scoring of those remaining based on some custom weight vector, which we will call $j$.
 This reflects that the drafter will choose the best players according to their own weight vector in the future

-The details of this calculation are involved.
-You can find them in the paper if you are interested, or take it for granted that the resulting equation for the expected value of $X_u$ is
+This scenario provides a launching point for calculating the expected value of $X_u$.
+You can find the mathematical details of the ensuing calculation in the paper if you are interested, or take it for granted that the resulting equation is

 $$
 X_u(j) = \Sigma \left( v j^T - j v^T \right) \Sigma \left( - \gamma j - \omega v \right) \frac{